intel-analytics/ipex-llm/python/llm/README.md

    #llama/gptneox model family is currently supported
    llm-chat -m "/path/to/output/model.bin" -x llama
    ```

+[^1]: Performance varies by use, configuration and other factors. `bigdl-llm` may not optimize to the same degree for non-Intel products.
+Learn more at www.Intel.com/PerformanceIndex.

 ### `bigdl-llm` Dependence
 The native code/lib in `bigdl-llm` has been built using the following tools; in particular, lower  `LIBC` version on your Linux system may be incompatible with `bigdl-llm`.